 COURSE DESCRIPTION: This 17.5 Mile out-and-back, loop course starts and ends at the John Litton General Slavens Trailhead.
 The first 1.5 miles is paved and gravel, with the balance being a single track trail.
 Aid stations at (roughly) 3.5, 5, 12, and 14 miles.
-10k course is an out an back loop course consisting primarily of single track trail.
+10k course is a loop course consisting primarily of single track trail.
 Course closes 1:30 pm.

 DIRECTIONS AND LODGING: From Knoxville, take I-75 north to Oneida, Exit 141 (40 minutes) and follow the signs to Big South National River and Recreation Area.
 Proceed to the Bandy Creek Campground.
 Camping space is available at the Bandy Creek Campground.
 Reservations can be made through the NPS reservation service (www.nps.gov) at 1.800.365.CAMP.
 GPS coordinates for start: 36.490481, -84.700717

-REGISTRATION AND FEES: 17.5 mile trail race: $45.
-10k trail run: $30.
+REGISTRATION AND FEES (NO REFUNDS AND NO BIB TRANSFERS): 17.5 mile trail race: $50.
+10k trail run: $35.
 All runners MUST pre-register!
-Mail in entries must be postmarked no later than Friday, September 16, 2016.
-Online registration available at www.ktc.org/RaceBigSouthFork.html until September 23.
+Mail in entries must be postmarked no later than Monday, September 14, 2020.
+Online registration available at www.ktc.org/RaceBigSouthFork.html through 11:59 pm Thursday, September 23, 2021.
 KTC Members eligible for $5 discount.
-Additional picnic lunches are $8.00 each.
-KTC coupons can be used in lieu of fee.
+Additional picnic lunches are $10.00 each.
+KTC coupons can be used toward fee.
 NO LATE OR RACE DAY REGISTRATION.

 RESULTS: Results will be available on the Knoxville Track Club website: www.ktc.org